eBay/jsonpipe/README.md

 #jsonpipe [![Build Status](https://travis-ci.org/eBay/jsonpipe.svg?branch=master)](https://travis-ci.org/eBay/jsonpipe)

 jsonpipe is a lightweight AJAX client for chunked JSON responses.
-The API is similar to [jQuery ajax](http://api.jquery.com/jquery.ajax/), but for JSON reposnses trasmitted through [chunked encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+The API is similar to [jQuery ajax](http://api.jquery.com/jquery.ajax/), but for JSON responses transmitted through [chunked encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 It is a standalone utility with no dependencies.

 ##Prerequisites
 To use jsonpipe, the server should

 1. Emit the [Transfer-Encoding: chunked](http://en.wikipedia.org/wiki/Chunked_transfer_encoding) HTTP header
 2. Every valid JSON object should be separated by the delimiter `\n\n` (double new line character, it is also  [configurable](https://github.com/eBay/jsonpipe#delimiter)).
 Instead of processing the JSON on every chunk, jsonpipe waits for the delimiter and then processes.
 The server should always ensure there is a valid JSON object between the delimiter.
 The reasoning behind this is, even when a chunk has an invalid JSON (which is very likely), the JSON processing would not break and wait for the next delimiter.
 A sample JSON response shown below
 ```JSON
     {
         "id": 12345,